Moniarchy/cagey-goal-viewer/README.md

 ## Context

 Serving an actual customer is a huge part of writing good software.
 If you take on this goal, you will be the customer, and have access to 19 other users - so you can talk to them, and learn about good User Experience Design (UX).

-Notes:
-build interface
-pull info from github, change data.. maybe no need to store data locally Create something useful, do user research on feature, integrate feedback into your system

 ## Required Specs (Must Have)